-Answer: When I worked as an RN in a community clinic, due to the high patient volume, all of the staff could run anywhere from 10 -30 minutes late in seeing a patient.
-On a particularly busy day, a patient who was being seen for a routine follow-up appointment had waited a full 40 minutes.
-When I entered the exam room, she was obviously angry.
-This impacted our initial interaction because although I apologized her responses were very curt.
-In an effort to move forward, I first focused on not getting defensive as I realized I would also be frustrated if I had to wait that long.
-Second, I realized I needed to regain her trust.
-So, in addition to the apology, I focused on listening to her, reflecting back what she was saying, using her name, asking if she understood the answers to her questions and repeatedly sharing that I had time to answer any other questions.
-Because the patient responded well to the personalized attention, the appointment took less than 20 minutes.
-As a result, I believe that she had an overall positive experience, which is my goal for all of my patients.
-As a clinician there are things that are always outside my control, but it helps to think of what is in my control and to do that to the best of my ability.
+- Situation: During one of my affiliations in an orthopedic outpatient clinic, due to the high patient volume, all of the staff could run anywhere from 10-30 minutes late in seeing a patient. - Task: On a particularly busy day, a patient who was being seen for a follow-up appointment after an ACL repair had waited a full 40 minutes.
+When I entered the exam room, she was obviously angry. - Action: First, I took a moment to gather my thoughts, before I began with the patient.
+I began by apologizing for the delay.
+She seemed to appreciate my recognition of how this impacted her, though her responses remained curt.
+I reminded myself that is was important to not get defensive in response to her curt communications with me and focused on regained her trust.
+In addition to the apology, I engaged in active listening with her throughout the appointment, reflecting back what she was saying, using her name, asking if she understood the answers to her questions and repeatedly sharing that I had time to answer any other questions.
+Because the patient responded well to the personalized attention, the appointment took less than 45 minutes. - Result: As a result, I believe that she had an overall positive experience, which is my goal for all of my patients.
+As a clinician I realize there will be things outside my control, but it helps to focus on what is in my control and to do that to the best of my ability.